 In 2017, the United States, led by EPA administrator Scott Pruitt, withdrew from the Paris Climate Agreement.
 The agreement was drawn up between a number of nations in order to cut greenhouse emissions in an effort to stem global warming.
 Climate change can also affect minority communities disproportionately for many reasons.

-Helping the Cause
+Helping the Cause of Environmental Justice

-Unfortunately, even though the environmental justice movement has been around for decades, it seems that we still have a long way to go in order to get justice for all.
+Unfortunately, even though the environmental justice movement has been around for decades, it seems that we still have a long way to go to get justice for all.
 All communities deserve to share the advantages of our environmental surroundings, such as clean air, clean water, and unpolluted soil.
-It should be in all our best interests to ensure that nobody has to suffer environmental hazards and toxic substances at close proximity, or in their drinking water and food.

-Taking Action
+Taking Action Against Environmental Racism

 The cause of the environmental justice movement is as apparent now as it was 60 years ago.
 We all have a responsibility to fight environmental injustice.
-If some communities have the power and political backing to be able to say “not in my back yard,” so should others.
-Communities of color and lower socioeconomic status must have support to claim their power by:
+If some communities have the power and political backing to to say “not in my back yard,” so should others.

 - Demanding a seat at the table to participate in local decisions